Sriwijaya Air crash places Indonesia's aviation safety under fresh spotlight

 Just before ending the pact, more than half of Sriwijaya’s fleet had been grounded by the Transportation Ministry due to airworthiness concerns, according to media reports at the time.

-Sriwijaya did not respond immediately to a request for comment, though the airline’s chief executive said on Saturday the plane that crashed was in good condition.
+Sriwijaya did not respond immediately to a request for comment.
+The airline’s chief executive said on Saturday the plane that crashed was in good condition.

 Like other Indonesian carriers, Sriwijaya had slashed its flight schedule during the COVID-19 pandemic, which experts said will be examined as part of the investigation.